F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Extend Proposition to Other Off-policy Algorithm

 combined \textbf{the gradient calculated by the data which is resampled by current policy}, we get the joint off-policy policy gradient associates with the actor part:

-On the contrary, we directly use the off-policy data when calculate the value function gradient, so that we can't use the above resampled data. \textbf{For the critic part}, we use above trick in reverse. \textbf{For off-policy data saved in experience replay buffer} we have
+On the contrary, we directly use the off-policy data when calculating the value function gradient so that we cannot use the above-resampled data. \textbf{For the critic part}, we use the above trick in reverse. \textbf{For off-policy data saved in experience replay buffer} we have

 combined \textbf{the gradient calculated by the data which is resampled by current policy}, we get the joint off-policy policy gradient associates with the critic part